 However, this place is a literal hidden gem.
-Very few travellers know about Barot Valley and it’s mostly an unexplored and unexploited landscape.
-For the ones seeking a virgin travel destination, this is the place to be at - in the midst of the gorgeous state of Himachal Pradesh.
+Very few travelers know about Barot Valley and it’s mostly an unexplored and unexploited landscape.
+For the ones seeking a virgin travel destination, this is the place to be - in the midst of the gorgeous state of Himachal Pradesh.

 The place looks very serene in the starting months of winter as Barot Valley weather is very pleasing during this time.
 So, if you are planning to visit Mandi, you can tour here during September-January.
 It is widely considered the best time to visit Barot Valley.

-2. Bir Billing.
-It is about two hours away from Barot Valley.
-It is a preferred hub for paragliding to explore the great Himalayan Valleys from an altitude of about 8,000 feet above sea level.
+Bir Billing is about two hours away from Barot Valley.
+It is a preferred hub for paragliding to exploring the great Himalayan Valleys from an altitude of about 8,000 feet above sea level.

-7. Rock Climbing.
-One can go rock-climbing on one of the hills and rejoice their achievement from atop before rappelling down to the base.
+One can go rock-climbing on one of the hills and rejoice at their achievement from atop before rappelling down to the base.

-8. Trekking.
-You have not visited the place fully if you have not indulged in Barot Valley trek.
+You have not visited the place fully if you have not indulged in the Barot Valley trek.
 Trekking in a hilly backdrop with oh-so pleasant and cool weather will give you the experience of a lifetime.